 Building the right support system, practicing your unique version of self-care, and living your life on your terms are all necessary components to living a fulfilled life.
-There's no right or wrong way to do these things, so we all need to be more loving and forgiving of ourselves while we are on this journey towards our goals.
+There's no right or wrong way to do these things, so we all need to be more loving and forgiving of ourselves while we are on this journey toward our goals.

 To read the rest of the interview with ELLE Canada, click here.

 Michelle Schmitz is a writer and editor based in Washington, DC originally from Ft Lauderdale, FL.
 A self-described ambivert, you can find her figuring out ways to read more than her monthly limit of The New York Times, attending concerts, and being a badass, multi-tasking supermom.
 She also runs her own blog MichelleSasha.com.
 Keep up with her latest moves on IG: @michellesashawrites and Twitter: @michellesashas

 This article is in partnership with Sensodyne.